nicksergeant/snipt/README.md

 3. Edit local server settings (choose a database password - you'll be prompted for it).
 4. Manually change the VM IP address in the Makefile.
 5. `make server`
-6. SSH into the server, `sudo su - deploy`, `ssh-keygen`, and add the public key to your repo as a deploy key.
-7. `make server-init`

 # Deploying to Heroku